-An hour after, he entered the quadroon's room, and, laying the money in her lap, said, -- you would leave this place.
+An hour after, he entered the quadroon's room, and, laying the money in her lap, said, -

+"There, Miss Isabella, you said just now that if you had the means you would leave this place.
 There is money enough to take you to England, where you will be free.
 You are much fairer than many of the white women of the South, and can easily pass for a free white woman."